CWG-DS/IMDB_Series_Decline/README.md

 To evaluate our sample distribution across Seasons we plotted Episode Count and Series Count across Seasons.

 Our first figure  describes the number of episodes within our sample across seasons.
-At first glance it seems clear that our distribution is right-skewed, with values remaining fairly consistent within the initial nine seasons and then decreasing in an logarithmic fashion.
+At first glance it seems clear that our distribution is right-skewed, with values remaining fairly consistent within the initial nine seasons and then decreasing in a logarithmic fashion.

 <img src="Images\Episode_CountxSeason_Plot.png" alt="drawing"/>

  This trend is also present when comparing the number of series within each season as seen in the next figure.
-We can then infer that the decline in episode count is probably caused by the decline in the number of series with each succesive season after number 9.
+We can then infer that the decline in episode count is probably caused by the decline in the number of series with each successive season after number 9.

  <img src="Images\Season_CountxSeason_Plot.png" alt="drawing"/>